-At RGS we endeavour to create that excitement and anticipation behind every classroom door, where the magic happens, where the next energy scientist is inspired, or where the next business leader or poet begins to grow.
-Over the last two years we have learned what great online learning looks like and we are now ready to take the next step on that journey.
-In September 2022 we will launch RGS Digital to combine the best of our classroom practice with the best of our experience from online learning.
+RGS Digital supports our mission to create that excitement and anticipation behind every classroom door, where the magic happens, where the next energy scientist is inspired, or where the next business leader or poet begins to grow.

 What is RGS Digital?

 RGS Digital is a gradual evolution in the way that we use the technology in school.
 It is the selective and appropriate use of technology at home and in school to support students.
-Over the next three years we will introduce a one-to-one computer for all so that each child has their own computer in school as part of their normal school equipment.
+In September 2022 we launched Phase One with our current Lower Sixth and Third Form students.
+Over the next two years we will complete our rollout to other year groups, introducing a one-to-one computer for all so that each child has their own computer in school as part of their normal school equipment.